GCT Giles: Anti-fascist and socialist activism in the 1930s

 During the 1930s Giles worked to support victimised teachers from Spain and Germany, where rising fascist movements had placed many academics in danger.
 Giles was associated with an organisation known as the International Committee for the Relief of Victimised Teachers, and was also a member of the national committee of the British Committee for the Relief of German Teachers.
 Being especially interested in Spanish politics, he acted as the star and commentator of the documentary Spanish A.B.C.
 (1938), directed by Thorold Dickinson and produced by Sidney Cole.
 Giles later narrated a second film, Behind the Spanish Lines (1938).

 From 1931 onwards, Giles played a significant role in the Communist Party's Teachers’ Advisory Committee.
+He organised and led several groups of teachers to Russia with the sponsorship of the Soviet Union.
 Fighting for higher wages and better conditions for British educators, he was repeatedly (and unanimously) elected the leader of the Middlesex Teachers’ Panel, which under his leadership was frequently successful in its negotiations with the County Authority.
 Using his position as a senior figure in the NUT (see below), he also managed to convince many fellow leading union members to oppose the release from prison of Oswald Mosley, the leader of the British Union of Fascists.